wtoivo/RM2-F2F-quali-book/book/02-group-proposal.Rmd

 **FOR DISCUSSION: Should the topic guide be in here, in the qualitative report section, or have it's own section?**

+In this section, you will find guidance on the group propsosal assessment for RM2.

+**Suggested timeline for the project - ADD IN LINK**

 ## Topic Guide

 As part of your qualitative project, you will be expected to write a review of the literature as part of your Introduction section.
 It is important that the Introduction has a clear rationale which supports your chosen research question.